solita/powershell-webdevelopertools/readme.md

 http://arcanecode.com/2014/02/20/installing-windows-powershell-modules-on-multiple-users-computersupdated/

 Functionalities that can be found at this repository

-General:
+### General:
--Chocolatey installation script for new machine
+- Chocolatey installation script for new machine
--Load visualstudio tools to PowerShell runtime
+- Load visualstudio tools to PowerShell runtime

-IIS Specific:
+### IIS Specific:
--List all IIS websites on current machine
+- List all IIS websites on current machine
--Create a new IIS website, application pool and bindings -Install certificates for website usage
+- Create a new IIS website, application pool and bindings
+- Install certificates for website usage
--Test that machine is ready to run website in IIS
+- Test that machine is ready to run website in IIS